 How many nipples do cats have?

 Male and female cats have eight nipples which run along in two sets of four chains.
-From time to time the cat may have more or less nipples.
+From time to time the cat may have more or fewer nipples.

 Some people think cats only get nipples when they fall pregnant, but this is not the case.
 This idea may be because the female cat’s nipples enlarge and change colour during early pregnancy, however, nipples are present from early development, but are hard to see through the fur.
 Below is an image of some of Norman’s (my Tonkinese cat) nipples.
 As you can see, they blend in and are not obvious.